Part 3: Guidance on completing the consent form template

 The consent information should describe any reimbursements for expenses (e.g., transportation costs, meals, baby-sitters, etc.) or other costs (e.g., lost wages), or payments for time in the study.
 It should also be clear that a decision to withdraw from the research will not affect any reimbursement of costs that may have been incurred prior to withdrawal.

-Note that payments to participants (generally as reimbursement for expenses) should not be regarded as potential benefits from the study in view of the ethical consideration that payments may cause participants to undertake more risks than they would voluntarily consider.
+Note that payments to subjects (generally as reimbursement for expenses) should not be regarded as potential benefits from the study in view of the ethical consideration that payments may cause subjects to undertake more risks than they would voluntarily consider.

-Prospective participants must be informed that they have the right to refuse to participate in the proposed research and, moreover, that a decision to participate in the research is not binding.
-It is important to make it clear to the participants that they can withdraw at any time, even with only verbal notice, without negative consequences.
+Prospective subjects must be informed that they have the right to refuse to participate in the proposed research and, moreover, that a decision to participate in the research is not binding.
+It is important to make it clear to the subjects that they can withdraw at any time, even with only verbal notice, without negative consequences.

 Possible wording might be: